TimothyLoo/vite-react-container/README.md

 run `docker-compose up`

+you may need to run `docker-compose up` twice to make sure the database is up before the server can connect to it

 if you can't connect to the mysql docker database, you may have a db_data already in docker run `docker-compose down -v`